top of page

 upstander workshops

-Our mobile group of educators are available to visit your community digitally or in person.
+Our mobile group of facilitators will be trained and available to visit your community digitally or in person by mid-2024.

 pexels-lex-photography-1109543.jpg